Start wit Me

 "Start wit Me" is a song by American rapper Roddy Ricch, featuring vocals from fellow American rapper Gunna.
 The song was released as the second single from Ricch's debut studio album, Please Excuse Me for Being Antisocial, on October 25, 2019.
-The song was written by the artists and the producers JetsonMade and Jasper Harris.
+The song was written by the artists and the producers jetsonmade and Jasper Harris.

 Composition and lyrics

-The song's beat has been compared to that of DaBaby's sound.
+The song's beat has been compared to that of American rapper DaBaby's sound.
 Lyrically, Ricch "tweaks cliches just enough to stay unpredictable", rapping about his extravagant lifestyle and his "brand new draco", with him and Gunna throwing warning shots to any opposers threatening to step to them.

 Critical reception

 Upon its release, Pitchfork named it the "New Rap Song of the Day", with the magazine's Sheldon Pearce praising producer JetsonMade's flute line and "caroming drums that elevate the song".